TheRealTirreg/loopeggiator/README.md

 - [x] Volume
 - [x] duplicate: variant ticks
-- [ ] Deactivate chords Shortcuts if not active (they should recognize if it is their mode)
+- [x] Deactivate chords Shortcuts if not active (they should recognize if it is their mode)
 - [ ] Effects just apply on the ground note
+- [ ] Rate: Spinbox does not work
+- [ ] Rate: Scrolling makes it impossible to change the rate

 ## Optional